 4. Where are the historic towns and sites in Sonoma County?

->

-> Step back in time at the Sonoma State Historic Park, which includes the last and northernmost of the California missions.
-The town of Sonoma also includes California’s oldest commercial winery, and you’ll find interesting wine history museums at the Buena Vista and Bartholomew Park wineries.
+Step back in time at the Sonoma State Historic Park, which includes the last and northernmost of the California missions.
+The town of Sonoma also includes California’s oldest commercial winery, and you’ll find an interesting wine tool museum at the Buena Vista Winery.

->

-> Explore the life of famed horticulturalist Luther Burbank at the Luther Burbank Home & Gardens in Santa Rosa and his Experiment Farm in Sebastopol.
+Explore the life of famed horticulturalist Luther Burbank at the Luther Burbank Home & Gardens in Santa Rosa and his Experiment Farm in Sebastopol.
 You’ll also find local historic sites and museums in most Sonoma County communities

 5. Which are the most charming villages in Sonoma County?

 A list of the most charming villages in Sonoma County will depend on your tastes.